jacob-m-wilson-42/PolyKAN/README.md

-# SimpleKAN: A Polynomial Approach to Kolmogorov-Arnold Networks with Symbolic Computation
+# PolyKAN: A Polynomial Approach to Kolmogorov-Arnold Networks with Symbolic Computation
-This repository contains files to replicate all results of the SimpleKAN paper (submission in progress).
+This repository contains files to replicate all results of the PolyKAN paper (submission in progress).
 Below is a brief description of the included files.
 All demonstration files are designed to be run independently with functions supplied from KAN_funcs.jl.

 # Getting Started
 We will assume the user is using VSCode as the Julia editor which can be installed [here](https://code.visualstudio.com/download).
 We will also assume the user is running Julia version 1.10.0 , however, future versions of Julia below 2.0.0 should remain compatible.
 Julia can be installed [here](https://julialang.org/downloads/).
 Also ensure the Julia extension in VSCode is installed.
 A great introductory tutorial for installing and using Julia in VSCode can be found [here](https://code.visualstudio.com/docs/languages/julia).